Shih-Chii Liu

 Research interest

 My research focus is on brain-inspired event-driven algorithms and networks that process useful events in the natural world and the mapping of these networks onto energy-efficient VLSI chips and embedded systems.
-The aim is to develop real-time sensory computing systems that learn novel features centered around the sparse asynchronous and correlated spike information from neuromorphic sensors such as the silicon DVS retina and the AEREAR2 cochlea.
+The aim is to develop real-time sensory computing systems that learn novel features centered around the sparse asynchronous and correlated spike information from neuromorphic spiking sensors including the silicon Dynamic Vision Sensor retina and the Dynamic Audio Sensor cochlea.
 We implement neural electronic equivalents of these algorithms in FPGA or in custom silicon, for example, spiking deep networks, and custom aVLSI silicon dendritic circuits.
 We hope to develop an understanding of some of the principles used in our brains for robust processing of real-time information.
-Our recent designs integrate event-driven deep recurrent neural networks together with the event-driven outputs of the audio sensors and are used to produce demonstrators of real-time audio edge devices for tasks such as keyword spotting and simple speech recognition.
+Our recent work is to develop co-design hardware and software systems that preprocess visual input and auditory input.
+Our current projects include the development of embedded hardware for processing camera inputs within a visual prosthesis project; and custom ASICs that integrate event-driven recurrent neural networks together with analog front-end audio feature extractor inspired by biological cochleas.
+These networks are trained for real-time audio edge tasks such as keyword spotting and simple speech recognition.

 Biography